BioBoost/embedded_systems_course/03_rpi_operating_system/readme.md

 * Network broadcast: one could also inject a script into the original image of Raspbian with a unique id that identifies itself on the network.
 More on this option later.
 * ...

-{% hint style="note" %}
-**Nmap**
+> **HINT** - **Nmap**
+>

-Nmap (Network Mapper) is a free and open-source security scanner, originally written by Gordon Lyon (also known by his pseudonym Fyodor Vaskovich),[2] used to discover hosts and services on a computer network, thus building a "map" of the network.
+> Nmap (Network Mapper) is a free and open-source security scanner, originally written by Gordon Lyon (also known by his pseudonym Fyodor Vaskovich),[2] used to discover hosts and services on a computer network, thus building a "map" of the network.
 To accomplish its goal, Nmap sends specially crafted packets to the target host(s) and then analyzes the responses.
 For Windows it can be downloaded at [https://nmap.org/](https://nmap.org/).
-{% endhint %}

 Most of the previous approaches are not feasible in a LAB environment with many RPi's running.
 For now the best option is to use a network scanner such as `nmap`.
 To be able to identify your Raspberry Pi, you will need to know the physical layer address, aka the MAC address.